 Jared Banks, AIA.
-I’m a licensed architect in the State of Washington (State of Washington, License 11137) and Minnesota (Minnesota, License 47661) and was the CAD/BIM Manager at SALA Architects in Minneapolis for 4 1/2 years.
+I’m a licensed architect in the State of Washington (State of Washington, License 11137) and Minnesota (Minnesota, License 47661) and was the BIM Manager at SALA Architects in Minneapolis for 4 1/2 years.
 At SALA Architects, my primary focus was residential design.
 I first used ArchiCAD in 2006 (version 9) and haven’t looked back.
 I started the Minnesota ArchiCAD User Group (MNAUG) in 2009 and began blogging about ArchiCAD in 2010.
 In July 2012, I also started writing for the BIM Engine Blog (the official blog of Graphisoft North America).
 In July 2013, I relocated to Newton, Massachusetts after spending eight years in Minnesota.
 In January 2014, I moved once again to Seattle, Washington.
 In addition to traditional architecture work, I am always looking for opportunities to speak, write, and teach about ArchiCAD, BIM, and the future of architecture.
 You can find a list of my off-site writing here.

 A Secret Weapon